paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 The selected modelling approach is independent of the manufacturer and spacecraft for which the prediction should be performed, but the data used for modelling is not.
 In terms of quality assurance levels and manufacturer experience, the model is valid for major satellite prime contractors and should not be used when lower quality levels should be suspected (see e.g. Lecointe et al. {cite:p}`sys-firts-750-cubesats` for a comparison between Cubesat reliability and traditional {term}`GEO` satellites or Swartwout {cite:p}`sys-all-cubesats` for a comparison of different Cubesat missions implying different quality assurance regimes).

-The impact of different spacecraft development strategies (e.g. generic versus non-generic product) and orbits (e.g. {term}`GEO` versus LEO) was investigated based on the data used for the model in {ref}`Annex A <syst_annex_a>`, but the results were difficult to interpret and are therefore not shown hereafter.
+The impact of different spacecraft development strategies (e.g. generic versus non-generic product) and orbits (e.g. {term}`GEO` versus LEO) was investigated based on the data used for the model in Annex A od this part, but the results were difficult to interpret and are therefore not shown hereafter.
 The model provided is based on the overall fleet data, i.e. considering a mix of generic and non-generic products in different orbits.
 What can be said from the investigations made is that the model is well in line with the results derived for GEO satellites.
 For other types of spacecrafts, it can be used as a first approximation even though implying a somewhat larger implicit {term}`model uncertainty <Model uncertainty>`.

 **Using severity levels in a reliability prediction context**